imclab/ender-bootstrap/README.md

-Even though the dependencies are set up in the packages, you need to specify the required dependencies on the command line when running *ender*, otherwise they will end up installed in your *ender.js* file *after* the Ender Bootstrap packages.
+Even though the dependencies are set up in the packages, you need to specify the required dependencies on the command line when running *ender*, otherwise they will end up installed in your *ender.js* file *after* the Ender Bootstrap packages unless you are using the current *1.0-wip* development branch of the Ender CLI.
 So install like this:

 ```
  $ ender build qwery bonzo bean domready bowser ender-bootstrap-base ender-bootstrap-transition ender-bootstrap-alert